slok/kahoy/README.md

 ## :mag: Scope

-- No templating, the generation, and mutation of the YAMLs are out of the scope (use other tools and then Kahoy, e.g kustomize+kahoy).
+- This tool does not perform any form of templating, the generation, and mutation of the YAMLs are out of the scope (We believe the are powerful tools that can be used together with Kahoy for that matter e.g kustomize+kahoy).
-- Manage the lifecycle of Kubernetes resources (Deployment and deletion of resources) using raw YAML files.
+- Manage the lifecycle of Kubernetes resources using raw YAML files and GitOps.
-- Focus on Gitops and CI step/jobs (dry run, diff, apply).
+- Run on CI (dry run, diff, apply)
 - Simplicity and flexibility.
 - Just a bit smarter than Kubectl.
-- Plan what will be applied and what deleted based in an old and a new manifest state (fs, git...).
+- Plan what should change declaring current and previous states (read about this in the Concepts section)

 If you need complex flows for your Kubernetes resources is likely that Kahoy is not for you.

 ## :pencil2: Concepts

-Kahoy doesn't depend on app/service, labels/selectors, or any other kind of app grouping concept, it uses these 3 concepts:
+Kahoy does not depend on any running service, labels or annotation selectors, or any other kind of app grouping concept.
+These are the only 3 concepts you need to know about:

 ### State